camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 .. _task_terminology:

-A task (terminology homogeneous with the notion of *task sets* in real-time sytems), is a user application that is responsible for executing a given project-related function.
+A task (terminology homogeneous with the notion of *task sets* in real-time systems), is a user application that is responsible for executing a given project-related function.
 To this task are associated unique properties: